stgeorgi/wvdquickstart/repo.md

 ### <b>SharedDeploymentFunctions</b>
 * <a href="https://github.com/stgeorgi/wvdquickstart/blob/master/SharedDeploymentFunctions/Add-CustomParameters.ps1" target="_blank">Add-CustomParameters.ps1</a>: This script is called by the pipeline to add additional parameters to a resource deployment, in certain cases; For example, this function is used to add an extra parameter when using Azure AD DS as identity solution to correctly configure the storage account settings.
 * <b><a href="https://github.com/stgeorgi/wvdquickstart/blob/master/SharedDeploymentFunctions/Invoke-GeneralDeployment.ps1" target="_blank">Invoke-GeneralDeployment.ps1</a></b>: This all-important script is called for any resource deployment in the pipeline.
 This script finds the correct ARM template to deploy that resource, passes the correct parameters as arguments, and starts the ARM deployment.

-#### SharedDeploymentFunctions/Imaging
-The scripts in this folder can be used to allow for custom VM images in the solution.
-These are currently not used.

 #### SharedDeploymentFunctions/Storage
 This folder contains three scripts that are used in the deployment of the Assets storage account (where we store the Custom Script Extension (CSE) files):